MrZBou/Elisa-Public/README.md

 ***
 ### Default commands

-- e!help (e!ru_help for russian language) - Message with all bot commands with explanations
+- e!help - Message with all bot commands with explanations

 - e!user - Get some information about mentioned user